umd-fire-coml/2020-Image-Super-Resolution/model.md

 Where ![equation](https://latex.codecogs.com/gif.latex?PS) is a periodic shuffling operator that rearranges the elements of a ![equation](https://latex.codecogs.com/gif.latex?H%20%5Ctimes%20W%20%5Ctimes%20C%20%5Cdot%20r%5E2) tensor to a tensor of shape ![equation](https://latex.codecogs.com/gif.latex?rH%20%5Ctimes%20rW%20%5Ctimes%20C).
 Therefore, the convolution operator ![equation](https://latex.codecogs.com/gif.latex?W_7) has shape ![equation](https://latex.codecogs.com/gif.latex?n_6%20%5Ctimes%20r%5E2C%20%5Ctimes%20k_7%20%5Ctimes%20k_7).
 We do not apply nonlinearity to the outputs of this layer because it produces a HR image from the LR feature maps directly with one upscaling filter for each future map.
 Periodic shuffling can be avoided in training time if the training data is shuffled to match the output of the layer before ![equation](https://latex.codecogs.com/gif.latex?PS).

 ## Implementation
+The following is a TensorFlow implementation of the 7-layer ESPCN model.
 ```
 # Upscale Factor
 r = 3